KTH/devops-course/contributions/course-automation/johnlan/README.md

 ## Description

-This course uses a Github repository issue to allow students to find a teammate.
-The problem here is that is requires the students to update or remove their comment on this issue when they have found a teammate.
-The aim here is to automate this task.

 In order to alleviate __redundant work__ for this course TAs I propose to automate verification of the following mandatory parts for ["course-automation"](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#course-automation):

 -   timeliness: the automation is done before the __first task__ deadline (in order to be useful for the course)